Kent County, Delaware: 2000 census

+2021 American Community Survey estimates

-In 2021, there were 66,720 households and an average of 2.63 people per household.
-Among its population, 88.2% were living in the same residency one year ago.
+In 2021, there were 66,720 households and an average of 2.63 people per household; 88.2% of residents had been living in the same residence one year earlier.

 The median household income for the county was $63,715; the county had a per capita income of $30,804.
 An estimated 12.2% of the population lived at or below the poverty line.

 Amish community

-Kent County is home to an Amish community residing to the west of Dover, consisting of 9 church districts and about 1,650 people.
+Kent County is home to an Amish community residing to the west of Dover, consisting of nine church districts and about 1,650 people.
 The Amish first settled in Kent County in 1915 after migrations from Wisconsin, Montana, Alabama, and Ohio.
-The area is home to several Amish businesses selling items such as Amish food, furniture, quilts, and handmade crafts.
+The area is home to several Amish businesses selling food, furniture, quilts, and handmade crafts.
 Every September, the Amish Country Bike Tour, one of the largest cycling events in Delaware, takes place in the area.
 In recent years, increasing development has led to the decline in the number of Amish living in the community.